learnbymakingwales/learnbymakingwales.github.io/en/the-labs/session/six.md

 ## Learning outcomes

 * how to get started with a prototyping kit
+* the essentials of sprints - plan, make, show
 * how sharing things early can help the team stay focused on the right things
 * the value "done enough" vs "perfect"